 New fully funded graduate scholarship to support refugee students at Oxford and Exeter College

-The scholarship, which forms part of the University’s Academic Futures programme, will be awarded to graduate students with refugee status or lived experience of displacement.
-What distinguishes the Oxford–Exeter–Sandys Graduate Scholarship from other similar scholarships within the programme is its academic focus: recipients must undertake research on a refugee-related topic.
+The scholarship, which forms part of the University’s Academic Futures programme, will be awarded to graduate students with refugee status or lived experience of displacement and will cover full tuition and college fees, alongside a maintenance grant for the full duration of the course.

-Exeter College worked closely with colleagues at the Refugee Studies Centre and in the University’s student funding team to ensure the scholarship provides not only access to graduate study but also the academic framework and support needed to pursue research relating to displacement and migration.
+Exeter College worked closely with colleagues at the Refugee Studies Centre and in the University’s student funding team to ensure the scholarship widens access to graduate study while fostering research and dialogue on issues relating to displacement and migration.

 The Sandys Trust was established through the estate of the late Richard Michael Oliver, 7th Baron Sandys.
 Lord Sandys and his wife had a life-long commitment to supporting refugee causes and the executors of their estate wanted to ensure that their legacy should be used to benefit refugees through education and research.